Chris Temple & Zach Ingrasci

 First they survived for two months on $1 a day in Guatemala.
 Soon after, they lived in a tent in a Syrian refugee camp.
 And most recently, spent 10 years documenting the journey of an undocumented boy in New York City.
 Chris Temple and Zach Ingrasci are award-winning filmmakers and activists, who on-stage, demystify some of the world’s most complex situations — leaving audiences more connected and empowered to make a difference.

-As co-founders of the non-profit Optimist, Chris and Zach have created over 15 films and series that have raised $91.5 million dollars for the films’ causes — changing over 329,000 lives.
-Their films have been released globally by Netflix, Amazon, HBO National Geographic, and The Atlantic
+As co-founders of the non-profit Optimist, Chris and Zach have created over 15 films and series that have raised $92 million dollars for the films’ causes — changing over 389,000 lives.
+Their films have been released globally by HBO, Netflix, Amazon, National Geographic, and The Atlantic

 They are best known for directing the feature documentaries Living On One Dollar, Salam Neighbor, and Five Years North, but their gift for storytelling also extends to the business world.
 As entrepreneurs, they’ve spoken at World 50 and WPO, and have collaborated with global brands, including Google, to tell their brand stories and expand their philanthropic impact.
 They were honored by HBO and DOCNYC as 40 under 40 top filmmakers in 2022.